shopware/docs/guides/plugins/themes/add-icons.md

 ## Overview

-In this guide you will learn how to use the icon renderer component as well as adding custom icons.
+In this guide, you will learn how to use the icon renderer component as well as adding custom icons.

 ::: info
 Even if this is originally a plugin guide, everything will work perfectly in a theme as well.
 Actually, a theme even is a kind of plugin.
 So don't get confused by us talking about plugins here.